ovsilya/blu_baar_chatbot/README.md

 ## Project Overview

-The chatbot is designed to handle interactions in two languages (English and German) and respond with predefined replies when appropriate.
-It leverages a knowledge base and question-answer documents, which are stored as Chroma vectors for efficient retrieval.
-It also includes a lead form trigger, which prompts users to enter contact information under certain conditions.
+The chatbot processes queries in English and German, retrieving relevant responses from a knowledge base.
+When appropriate, it prompts users with a lead form for gathering contact details.
+Responses are enhanced by using both Chroma and BM25 retrievers for better information retrieval.

 ## Features

-- **Multi-Language Support:** Supports both English and German language queries.
+- **Multi-Language Support:** Answers queries in both English and German.
-- **Knowledge Base Retrieval:** Uses Chroma and BM25-based vector storage to retrieve responses from predefined knowledge bases.
+- **Knowledge Base Retrieval:** Utilizes Chroma and BM25-based vector storage for quick and accurate responses.
-- **Lead Form Triggering:** Automatically shows a lead form for collecting user contact information.
+- **Lead Form Triggering:** Automatically prompts users to submit contact information.
-- **Interaction History:** Maintains chat history for each user session, allowing for context-aware responses.
+- **Persistent Interaction History:** Saves session-based chat history to enable context-aware responses.
-- **Dockerized Deployment:** Deploys to GCP with Docker, Cloud Build, and Cloud Run.
+- **Dockerized Deployment:** Deployed on GCP with Docker, Cloud Build, and Cloud Run.
-- **Logging:** Tracks interactions and stores chat history to facilitate debugging and analytics.
+- **Logging:** Maintains logs of all chat interactions for debugging and tracking purposes.

 ## Project Structure

-- `app.py`: Main Flask application that serves as the chatbot API.
+- `app.py`: Main Flask application serving as the chatbot API.
-- `Dockerfile`: Defines the container setup for deployment on Cloud Run.
+- `Dockerfile`: Specifies the container configuration for Cloud Run.
-- `cloudbuild.yml`: Configuration file for Cloud Build to automate the CI/CD pipeline.
+- `cloudbuild.yml`: Configures Cloud Build to automate CI/CD pipeline for deployment.
-- `knowledge/`: Directory containing English and German knowledge bases (`knowledge_base_eng.txt`, `questions_answers_eng.txt`, etc.).
+- `knowledge/`: Directory containing knowledge base and question-answer files (`knowledge_base_eng.txt`, `questions_answers_eng.txt`, etc.).
-- `chatbot_interactions.log`: Log file where interaction logs are stored.
+- `chatbot_interactions.log`: Log file for chat interactions.

 ## Setup Instructions